 As part of a multi-state effort, TNC is working in West Tennessee to control sediments and nutrients flowing into local waterways, including the Mississippi River, to improve water quality, wildlife habitat and recreational opportunities while reducing size of the Gulf of Mexico’s dead zone.
 Where there is interest, this involves working with local farmers and the agricultural industry to identify priorities for restoring floodplain habitat—usually places that are already frequently flooded—and developing management practices that keep healthy soils and nutrients on the land, rather than in local waterways.
 Current priorities include:

-- Tailoring TNC’s floodplain prioritization tool to West Tennessee’s unique geography, opportunities and challenges to identify areas where restoring and reconnecting wetlands, bottomland forests, and naturally flowing streams and rivers would benefit wildlife and water quality, and prevent flooding.
+- Employing a version of TNC’s floodplain prioritization tool tailored to West Tennessee’s unique geography, opportunities and challenges to identify areas where restoring and reconnecting wetlands, bottomland forests, and naturally flowing streams and rivers would benefit wildlife and water quality, and prevent flooding.

 - Working with the Natural Resources Conservation Service to enroll 2,500 acres, over three years, into the Wetland Reserve Enhancement Program (WREP), where selected landowners are compensated for securing a conservation easement on land that is retired from production and restored to bottomland hardwood forest.

-- Spearheading and supporting farm level demonstration projects (such as the National Corn Grower’s Soil Health Partnership) that show real world feasibility as well as financial and environmental benefits of agricultural conservation practices.
+- Spearheading and supporting farm level demonstration projects that show real world feasibility as well as financial and environmental benefits of agricultural conservation practices.

 - Working with partners in the agricultural industry to encourage adoption of precision farming and other practices that increase the efficiency of fertilizer application, save farmers money and reduce the amount of nutrients entering local waterways.